vedmalex/ts-template/README.md

 # ts-template

-template project for TS developemts
+template project for JS/TS developemts

 jest with code coverage support

-supports aliases with helo of [ttypescript](https://www.npmjs.com/package/ttypescript)
+it uses WebPack 5 as far as it support ts-macro

+it make treeshaking

+expose types of generated files into separate directory

+make possible to build different types of output files
-Update to be used with [ts-macros](https://github.com/GoogleFeud/ts-macros)

-see more info [ts-macro](https://googlefeud.github.io/ts-macros/index.html)
+Update to be used with [ts-macros](https://github.com/GoogleFeud/ts-macros) see more info [ts-macro](https://googlefeud.github.io/ts-macros/index.html)

+to start using run:

+npm run clean:template